turbot/steampipe-plugin-vanta/docs/index.md

 ### Getting the Session ID for cookie-based authentication

-The Vanta APIs generally uses an user's personal API token to authenticate the requests.
-But some the tables in this plugin uses a different endpoint to which requires a unique session ID to access the query endpoint.
+The Vanta APIs generally use a user's personal [API token](https://developer.vanta.com/docs/quick-start#1-make-an-api-token) to authenticate the requests.
+But some of the tables in this plugin use a different endpoint, which requires a unique session ID to access the query endpoint.

 To locate your Session ID:

 - Log into the Vanta console.
 - Open your browser [developer tools](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_are_browser_developer_tools).
 - Open the `Network` view to see and analyze the network requests that make up each individual page load within a single user's session.
-- Open up any `graphql` request from the list and check the `Cookies` section to get the list of request cookies.
+- Open any `graphql` request from the list and check the `Cookies` section to get the list of request cookies.
-- Get the session ID value from list named as `connect.sid`.
+- Get the session ID value from the list named as `connect.sid`.

 ## Get involved